-InLinks are of a high quality, accessible design that would be a significant improvement over the existing payphones (UD10, GEN3).
+InLinks are of a high quality, accessible design that would be a significant improvement over the existing telephone payphones (UD10, GEN3).

 The proposed InLink would be appropriately sited (NPPF para.
 67, HD25, HD27, HD11, UD10); it would reduce street clutter (HD14, UD10); it would maintain sufficient footway widths and visibility splays (NPPF para.
-67, HD25, UD10); would not adversely affect heritage assets (NPPF para.
-126-141 and 67, HD11, HD1); and, would not otherwise adversely affect amenity or public safety.
+67, HD25, UD10) and would not adversely affect heritage assets (NPPF para.
+126-141 and 67, HD11, HD1).

-This statement has demonstrated that the proposal is in accordance with local development plan policy and national policy set out in the NPPF.
+This statement has demonstrated that the proposal is in accordance with local development plan policy and national policy set out in the NPPF and would not adversely affect amenity or public safety.
 On balance, the application warrants support and there are no material considerations that indicate otherwise.